rafaelrozon/eslint-plugin-browser-storage/README.md

 # eslint-plugin-browser-storage

-Restricts the use of browser storage to certain files
+Restricts the use of browser storage to certain files.

 ## Installation